Subscribe to Candid Magazine

 November 5, 2016

 In the year 1970, there were a grand total of 3 art fairs happening across the globe.
 Fast forward to 2016 however, and we have 270.
 And that’s just the major ones.
 Contemporary Istanbul, which is now in its 11th year, is the latest in a slew of fairs to try and set itself apart from the pack, by re-examining the art fair model.
-We take a look at the ingredients necessary to CI stand out in 2016…
+We take a look at the ingredients necessary to make CI stand out in 2016…

 First, the location.
 Set amidst the slopes of Istanbul’s Sisli district, in a monolith of the 150,000 metre squared ‘ICC’ convention centre, the fair’s district feels rather business-y, lacking perhaps the foliage of Frieze, or the industrial grandeur of Art Brussels.
 A charming location is often an important and overlooked part of the wow factor of a fair, trying to compete with other ‘tier 2’ fairs (tier 1 being TEFAF and the like, who need no help in drawing crowds).
 If this were in London, it would be Earl’s Court Exhibition centre, and that’s hard to get excited about.